 Why is patient satisfaction important in healthcare?

 You don’t need to be told why patient satisfaction in healthcare should be a priority.
 And you know it when you see it.
 The patient that walks out of your office beaming with relief and completely confident in your healing abilities—that’s the perfect candidate for your patient satisfaction survey.
-Providing a positive experience means more positive reviews, which means more trust in the services you provide.
+Providing a positive healthcare experience means more positive reviews, which means more trust in the services you provide.

 Research shows that well over half of medical professionals care just as much about improving patient satisfaction in healthcare as they do about improving clinical workflow and patient safety.
 Healthcare is patient-driven now more than ever before, as patients expect to be treated as people—not merely as conditions or numbers.
 Even just a bit of authentic engagement with your patients can go a long way to help drive your bottom line.
 Patient satisfaction in healthcare is truly a win-win for all parties involved.